Hosting-Haven/pterodactyl-repo/README.md

 ## License

-This repository is licensed under [LICENSE].
+This repository is licensed under GNU General Public License v3.0.
 Please see the file for details.